 Gustav Mahler spent most of his life outside Vienna.
 But the city educated him and he ran the world-famous opera house here for about ten years.
 As such, he pretty much counts as an honorary Viennese.

-The Mahler guide takes you to the locations most closely associated with his name, including his grave in the city’s 19th district.
+The Mahler guide takes you to the sites most closely associated with his name, including his grave in the city’s 19th district.

 Art and design